Norwegian leek, beans & potato stew

 Continue tweaking and seasoning with the fine sea salt until you are 100% satisfied, and you have a mild yet flavorful pot simmering.

-Ladle the stew into a bowl, add 4-5 cubes of cold butter (just stick’em into the stew), and finish off with a generous sprinkle of chopped chives.
+Ladle the stew into a bowl, add 4-5 cubes of cold butter (just stick’em into the stew), and finish off with a generous sprinkle of chopped chives and some pickled beetroot cubes on the side.

 We like to dig in with a spoon for maximum convenience and minimum dishes to do!